Raspberry Leaf Tea During Pregnancy Explained

 Welcome to the latest installment of taking nature into our own hands.
 Spotlight today on Red Raspberry Leaf.
 It’s incredible what we have at our fingertips and don’t even know the extent of their effects.
 We’ve all at least once in our lives ended a long day with a nice hot cup of tea.
 I, myself, just believed that the heat of the drink was soothing me and preparing me for bed.
 I always thought it was something about childhood and the ‘warm hug’ effect.
 But there’s so much more to it.

 One of the best ways to reap the benefits of herbs is by drinking the concentration of their leaves.
-We’ve all heard of chamomile tea, mint tea and lemon tea but few have heard of the numerous benefits of Raspberry Leaf tea.
-Which brings me onto the topic of today’s discussion.
-What exactly is Raspberry Leaf?
+We’ve all heard of chamomile tea, green tea, and lemon tea but few have heard of the numerous benefits of Raspberry Leaf (Rubus idaeus) tea.
+As we’ll see, the use of this leaf is somewhat controversial.
+The truth is that the leaf itself isn’t controversial, but the effects really do vary from person to person.
+The facts are all there in terms of how it helps but because the properties are so potent, what helps one person might hurt another.
+This brings me onto the topic of today’s discussion.
+What exactly is raspberry leaf and what separates it from regular tea?

 What Is Raspberry Leaf?